Profile

 Named after the Ibibio word for ‘light’, we are a practice of making relations visible: between body and space, stranger and stranger, individual and collective.

-The studio is led by Odudu Umoessien, an architect and artist whose practice sits at the convergence of architectural phenomenology, West African philosophy, performance, and spatial storytelling.
+The studio operates between Toronto and Abuja.
+It is led by Odudu Umoessien, a Nigerian-Canadian designer and artist whose practice sits at the convergence of architectural phenomenology, West African philosophy, performance, and spatial storytelling.

 Philosophy